Nagendranath Basu: Early life

-Nagendranath was born in the village of Mahesh located in Hooghly district, West Bengal.
+Nagendranath was born in the village of Mahesh located in Hooghly district, Bengal Presidency.
+He was born in a Bengali Kayastha family.
 He was the great-grandson of Tarini, sister of Ashutosh Deb.

+Kayastha Sabha

+In 1902, Basu founded the Kayastha Sabha.
+Basu wrote for the Kayastha Patrika, the mouthpiece of the organisation where he used the term Kayastha to mean a diverse jati consisting of four smaller units with distinctive practices.

 Career

 Archaeology and collector

 Nagendranath was an official surveyor of Orissa government in Mayurbhanj district, and traveled widely to examine archaeological remnants, compiling numerous sculptures, coins and inscriptions.
 Most of these expeditions were self-funded and the collections were donated to Bangiya Sahitya Parishad.

 He had also obtained a huge collection of ancient manuscripts (puthi) in Bengali, Sanskrit and Oriya, mostly from street-vendors and facilitated University of Calcutta to initiate its library in the Bengali Department.